Deep Ignorance: Filtering Pretraining Data Builds Tamper-Resistant Safeguards into Open-Weight LLMs: Filtering's Impact on Total FLOPs

 \subsection{Language Model Training Setup}

 We train models using the EleutherAI GPT-NeoX library \citep{gpt-neox-library} on a cluster of 128 Nvidia H100s.
 Models follow an identical architecture to Pythia 6.9B \citep{Biderman2023PythiaAS}.
 We train with a sequence length of 2,048 tokens and an effective batch size of 4,194,304 tokens.
 We use the same tokenizer as GPT-NeoX \citep{Black2022GPTNeoX20BAO} and Pythia \citep{Biderman2023PythiaAS}.
+All pre-training runs for this project were conducted under a compute contract totaling \$476k USD.